 Inconsistent Style Across Products or Regions

-Branding moves beyond what the marketing team has created.
+Branding moves beyond the collateral that the marketing team has created.
 Every department has an impact on brand perception, and this is especially true in both sales and customer service.
-If your customers complain of redundancy or mixed messaging, it’s possible internal silos are the culprit.
+If your customers complain of redundancy or mixed messaging, it’s possible that internal silos are the culprit.
 When customers interact with an organization, they want consistency and progressive information.
 If a customer receives conflicting information or the same information over and over, a company’s brand will suffer.

 How to Solve Branding Issues Due to Internal Silos